Training and Curriculum

 Army ROTC will give you valuable real-world tools and leadership skills that will benefit not only your professional career but your personal life as well.

 Army ROTC is a college elective curriculum you take along with your required college classes.
 It prepares you with the tools, training, and experiences that will help you succeed in any competitive environment.
-Along with great leadership training, Army ROTC can pay for your college tuition, too.
 You will have a normal college student experience like everyone else on campus, but when you graduate, you will be an Officer in the Army.

-Being an Officer in the U.S. Army means you're a leader, a counselor, a strategist, and a motivator.
-It's similar to being a vital manager in a corporation.
+Being an Officer in the U.S. Army means that you are a leader, a counselor, a strategist, and a motivator.
+It’s similar to being a vital manager in a corporation.
 As an Officer in the military, you will lead other Soldiers in all situations and adjust in environments that are always changing.
-You'll be driven to achieve success with your team on every mission.
+You’ll be driven to achieve success with your team on every mission.